 It is essential to store all private keys in a hardware security module (HSM) or secure key manager to keep the keys out of the hands of threat actors.
-When the private keys are properly secured in an HSM, key-based authentication provides an extremely high level of security.
-It’s practically impossible to steal the keys from the HSM and, assuming that only authorized end-users have access to the keys, the resources that require key-based authentication will also be extremely secure.
+When the private keys are properly secured in the HSM cryptographic hardware, key-based authentication provides an extremely high level of security.
+It’s practically impossible to steal the keys from the HSM servers and, assuming that only authorized end-users have access to the keys, the resources that require key-based authentication will also be extremely secure.

 Authentication Upon Authentication

-Enforcing cryptographic authentication and storing the private keys in a centrally-managed HSM greatly improves the enterprise’s security posture.
-The next step is to ensure that only authorized end-users are able to use the private keys.
-This requires another layer of authentication.
+Enforcing cryptographic authentication and storing the private keys in a centrally-managed HSM server greatly improves the enterprise’s security posture.
+The next step is to ensure that only authorized end-users are able to use the HSM private keys.
+This requires another layer of digital signature authentication.

-With the keys centrally secured and managed, end-users must send a request to the key management system every time they need to use a key.
-The end-user is allowed to use a key, but the digital signature is generated without the key ever leaving the HSM.
+With the HSM keys centrally secured and managed, end-users must send a request to the key management system every time they need to use a key.
+The end-user is allowed to use a key, but the digital signature generation process is generated without the key ever leaving the HSM servers.